|Find the best surf spots||

 Week-end crowdFew surfers

-Needs to be going off! the right side of the beach towards Hawks Point is the only place to get breaks... dead calm most of the time but I've surfed 6ft+.
+Needs to be going off!
+Very Sheltered so the right side of the beach towards Hawks Point is the only place to get breaks... dead calm most of the time but I've surfed 6ft+.
 Very safe beach.
 Never red-flagged so even in semi storms you can ride.

 Usually quiet family beach so gets forgotten about!!! easy parking, plenty of space on beach.